nosklo/ds4drv-cemuhook/README.rst

 How to install
 ^^^^^^^^^^^^^^

-The ds4drv driver can be installed using pip.
+The ds4drv driver can be installed using pip and the BlueZ dev files.

 ::

-   # Install pip on Debian/Ubuntu/etc.
+   # Install pip and BlueZ dev files on Debian/Ubuntu/etc.
-   sudo apt-get install python3-pip
+   sudo apt-get install python3-pip libbluetooth-dev

    # Install (or update to) the latest version of ds4drv-cemuhook from GitHub
    pip3 install -U https://github.com/epigramx/ds4drv-cemuhook/archive/master.zip